dirknbr/shifthd/readme.md

 # Shift HD function

-This is a Pyton implementation of the shift function which compares two distributions.
+This is a Python implementation of the shift function which compares two distributions.

 Orginal in R: https://github.com/GRousselet/blog/blob/master/shift_function/wilcox_modified.txt